marian-nmt/marian-dev/src/python/README.md

 python -m pip install build/pymarian-*.whl
 ```

-Since the above commands uses `python` executable in the PATH to determine Python version to compile marian native extension, make sure to have the desired `python` executable in your environment _before_ invoking these commands.
+The above commands use `python` executable in the PATH to determine Python version for compiling marian native extension.
+Make sure to have the desired `python` executable in your environment _before_ invoking these cmake commands.

 ## Python API